 e) ensuring favourable external conditions for promoting socio-economic reforms in order to improve well-being of the population.

-Realization of national interests of the Pridnestrovien Moldavian Republic is mainly ensured through the development of friendly, mutually beneficial relations with adjoining states, leading world powers and integration associations of the international community.
+Realization of national interests of the Pridnestrovian Moldavian Republic is mainly ensured through the development of friendly, mutually beneficial relations with adjoining states, leading world powers and integration associations of the international community.

-The pivotal vector of the foreign policy of the Pridnestrovien Moldavian Republic was once again confirmed during the nation-wide 17 September 2006 Referendum, at which 97,2% of the citizens of Pridnestrovie spoke in favour of “the course towards the independence of the Pridnestrovien Moldavian Republic and the subsequent free association of Pridnestrovie with the Russian Federation”
+The pivotal vector of the foreign policy of the Pridnestrovian Moldavian Republic was once again confirmed during the nation-wide 17 September 2006 Referendum, at which 97,2% of the citizens of Pridnestrovie spoke in favour of “the course towards the independence of the Pridnestrovian Moldavian Republic and the subsequent free association of Pridnestrovie with the Russian Federation”

 The modern Pridnestrovie aims at developing multilevel bi- and multilateral relations, primarily with Russia and Ukraine, as well as with near- and far-abroad countries which are based on the objective account for mutual interests, balanced and pragmatic approach, understanding of the present-day realities and latest tendencies in the sphere of international relations.